 Our Patient Participation Group has successfully applied to the British Heart Foundation in conjunction with the Dept of Health to be supplied with a community defibrillator and cabinet.
 This is a fantastic result for the whole community.
 A big thank you to Lynn and her team of dedicated volunteers.The cabinet will be sited on the outside wall of the surgery so will be accessible to surgery staff during practice opening hours as well as members of the public when the surgery is closed.
 More information can be found on our Patient Group page.

-Electronic Prescripton Service - A new way to get your medicines and appliances.
+Electronic Prescription Service - A new way to get your medicines and appliances.
+Electronic Prescripton Service

-Our premises have suitable access for disabled patients.
+Our premises has suitable access for disabled patients.
 As we have on-road parking only, please ensure that you park in a safe place and do not obstruct or inconvenience our neighbours.

 Universal Credit Information Sheet

 (Site updated 03/10/2021)